-Most consulting firms receive a huge number of resumes.
-The senior consultants’ time is too valuable to waste on such a basic task, so they just pass the screening to their junior colleagues.
+Senior consultants' time lesser time on resume screening, so they pass screening process to their junior colleagues.
 As a result, you don’t need stuff that is too fancy or technical to get in.
 In fact, simple and understandable language works best.

 In order to evaluate whether a candidate is a good fit for consulting work, the screener must be insightful and have consulting experience.
 Most offices only allow consultants to review resumes.
 It will be highly beneficial if you can have someone in the consulting industry review yours.

 Generally, your resume will be reviewed by whoever in the office whose background is the most similar to yours.
 Your screener might have gone to the same university or was from the same country as you.

 We assure you a professional touch of two of the keywords - consultant and shared backgrounds.
 Professionals at Hiration have constantly liaised with professionals of all kinds of management